 This section will be updated as soon as the 2015 music lineup has been finalized.
 For now, please enjoy reading about the 2014 community concert.

-Join Epic Rides, the City of Prescott and the Eagles Aerie 3600 Chapter for a complete lineup of music from 10a - 8p on Saturday, April 25th on the south lawn of the Courthouse Square in downtown Prescott.
-This day of rock steady music and mellow vibes includes a canned good drive for the Yavapai Food Bank.
-Epic Rides respectfully requests ALL attendees bring two canned goods per person for donation.
-Donations are accepted at the Yavapai Food Bank Tent in the Bike and Gear Expo area (near crosswalk on Whiskey Row).
+Join Epic Rides, the City of Prescott and the Eagles Aerie 3600 Chapter for free live music from 10a - 8p Saturday, April 25th on the south lawn of the Courthouse Square in downtown Prescott.
+This day of rock steady music and mellow vibes includes a canned good drive for the Yavapai Food Bank - ALL attendees are requested to bring two canned goods for donation at the Food Bank tent.

 The venue is perfect for reveling in the day's effort as participants cross the nearby finish line from their challenging mountain bike ride in Prescott National Forest and even better for the boot scoot'n type as the sun sets over Thumb Butte directly west of the outdoor stage.